 Ēōs, pronounced [ɛːɔ̌ːs] or [héɔːs]; Greek Mythology – the ancient goddess of the dawn, identified by the Romans with Aurora.
 English translation: Dawn.

 Eos means the beginning of a new day.

 Eos designs and manufactures the world’s premier, high-accuracy GNSS receivers for the BYOD (Bring Your Own Device) market.
-We offer extensive support for connecting our high-accuracy GNSS receivers to iOS, Android, Windows 7/8/10 and Windows Mobile/EHH devices.
-Our free software utilities and SDK support for all mobile device operating systems allows users to smoothly integrate our GNSS receivers into your mobile GIS workflow.
+We offer extensive support for connecting our Bluetooth submeter, subfoot and RTK GPS / GNSS receivers to iOS, Android, Windows, and Windows Mobile devices.
+Our free software utilities and SDK support for all mobile device operating systems allows users to smoothly integrate our GNSS receivers into their mobile GIS workflow.

 A little bit of history…

-In early 2014, this same team founded Eos Positioning Systems to design the next generation high-performance Bluetooth receivers, the Arrow series, which includes the world’s first Apple approved iOS RTK GNSS receiver capable of real-time centimeter accuracy, the Arrow 200.
-The team continues to push the design envelop in developing some of the most advanced high-precision GNSS receivers for the BYOD (Bring Your Own Device) users, offering universal Bluetooth compatibility with iOS, Android, Windows 7/8/10, Windows Mobile/EHH.
+In early 2014, this same team founded Eos Positioning Systems to design the next generation high-performance Bluetooth receivers, the Arrow Series, which includes the world’s first Apple approved iOS RTK GNSS receiver capable of real-time centimeter accuracy, the Arrow 200.
+The team continues to push the design envelope in developing some of the most advanced high-precision GNSS receivers for the BYOD (Bring Your Own Device) users, offering universal Bluetooth compatibility with iOS, Android, Windows 7/8/10, Windows Mobile.

 The Arrow Series product line